 Is Emotional Or Psychological Hurt Covered Under The Voluntarily Causing Hurt Law?

-No, the Penal Code primarily deals with physical hurt.
+No, the Penal Code primarily deals with physical harm.
 Emotional or psychological harm is generally not covered under the Voluntarily Causing Hurt sections.

 What Role Do Eyewitness Accounts Play In These Cases?